osamaishtiaq/Stay-safe-from-coronavirus/README.md

-# Stay-safe-from-coronavirus
+# Stay safe from Corono

-A simple chrome extension that provides you with important information related to coronavirus around you.
+## A simple chrome extension that provides you with important information related to coronavirus around you.

+### Options
+1. Select Location manually or Allow the extension to get your location
+2. Get Important statistics regarding corona near the selected location on timely basis
+3. Set the update time to either 1 minute, minutes, 10 minutes, 1 hour, 3 hour, 6 hours or daily.